CnnDepth/tx2_fcnn_node/README.md

 ## Sample models

-Models pre-trained on NYU Depth v2 dataset is available in [http://pathplanning.ru/public/ECMR-2019/engines/](http://pathplanning.ru/public/ECMR-2019/engines/).
+Models pre-trained on NYU Depth v2 dataset are available in [http://pathplanning.ru/public/ECMR-2019/engines/](http://pathplanning.ru/public/ECMR-2019/engines/).
 The models are stored in UFF format.
 They can be converted into TensorRT engines using [tensorrt_samples](https://github.com/CnnDepth/tensorrt_samples/tree/master/sampleUffFCRN).

 ## Troubleshooting